srezasm/course-notes/advanced-learning-algorithms/README.md

 # [Advanced Learning Algorithms](https://www.coursera.org/learn/advanced-learning-algorithms)

-This is the second course of the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction)
+This is my hand-written notes of the second course of the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction).

+If you have identified any issues, I encourage you to submit them to the [issues](https://github.com/srezasm/course-notes/issues) or fix it and make a pull request.

 ## Notes